Battle of the Ancre: Tactical developments

-After meeting on 17 October between Lieutenant-General Sir Henry Rawlinson the Fourth Army commander and Gough, General Sir Douglas Haig, the commander of the British Expeditionary Force (BEF) cancelled the Third Army operation planned in September and on 23 October, the Reserve Army attack was reduced from a converging attack towards the Ancre river, to an attack up the valley.
+After a meeting on 17 October between Lieutenant-General Sir Henry Rawlinson the Fourth Army commander and Lieutenant-General Sir Hubert Gough the commander of the Reserve Army (Fifth Army from 30 October 1916), General Sir Douglas Haig, the commander of the British Expeditionary Force (BEF) cancelled the Third Army operation planned in September and on 23 October, the Reserve Army attack was reduced from a converging attack towards the Ancre river, to an attack up the valley.
 The failure of the Fourth Army attack of 18 October, caused another revision of the plan.
-The Reserve Army was to capture the rest of Thiepval Ridge with II Corps on 21 October, the Fourth and French Sixth armies were to attack on 23 October and the reduced Reserve Army attack on both sides of the Ancre was to begin on 25 October.
+The Reserve Army was to capture the rest of Thiepval Ridge with II Corps on 21 October, the Fourth and the French Sixth armies were to attack on 23 October and the reduced Reserve Army attack on both sides of the Ancre was to begin on 25 October.
 Gough issued a new operation order on 15 October and began another reorganisation on the north side of the Ancre.

 The II Corps operation on 21 October succeeded but the rains returned on 24 October.
 The main attack was postponed until 25 October and then cancelled; Gough was given discretion to continue with postponements by Haig.
 On 27 October, Gough set 1 November as the provisional date, postponed it again on 29 October to 5 November and on 3 November, Haig gave Gough the choice of cancelling the attack and resuming operations when the weather improved.
 On 5 November, Haig suggested a subsidiary attack, if the state of the ground justified the effort.
 Gough proposed an attack on 9 November but preferred to delay the main effort.
 Haig agreed that there should be no attack until the ground was dry enough for infantry to move freely and there was a forecast of two days of fair weather; another postponement followed.